M1k3G0/Win10_LTSC_VP9_Installer/README.md

 - VCLibs_Redist_Packages 2013 and 2015-2019
 - VP9 Video Extensions microsoft.com/store/productId/9N4D0MSMP0PT
 - Web Media Extensions microsoft.com/store/productId/9N5TDP8VCMHS
-- HEIF Image Extensions microsoft.com/store/apps/9PMMSR1CGPWG
+- HEIF Image Extensions microsoft.com/store/apps/9PMMSR1CGPWG (for manual installation, removed from the script)
 - AV1 Video Extension microsoft.com/store/apps/9MVZQVXJBQ9V
 - MPEG-2 Video Extension microsoft.com/store/apps/9N95Q1ZZPMH4
-- Webp Image Extensions microsoft.com/store/apps/9PG2DK419DRG
+- Webp Image Extensions microsoft.com/store/apps/9PG2DK419DRG (for manual installation, removed from the script)

 4) Run script step3_x64.ps1 (or step3_x86.ps1 if you using x86) as Administrator (or run commands in powershell.exe line by line).
 2020/06/01 - added version x86 (x32), not tested...

-5) Check that all 6 functions are installed using OOAPB.exe ( oo-software.com/en/ooappbuster )
+5) Check that all 4 functions are installed using OOAPB.exe ( oo-software.com/en/ooappbuster )

 6) Start brouser and check that VP9 works - youtu.be/N1-Jmq7BLFE
 We look at the 'GPU' in the Task Manager, in 4k ('2160p60fps') load will be >30%.

-7) After install Webp Image Extensions I have problem with pic-preview videos on youtube (Firefox).
-If you have same problem, uninstall this extension via OOAPB.exe (run as Administrator, flag Webp -> Remove -> Current User)
+7) After install Webp Image Extensions I have problem with pic-preview videos on youtube (in Firefox).
+If you have same problem, uninstall this extension via OOAPB.exe (run as Administrator, flag Webp -> Remove -> Current User).
+Now this removed from script, HEIF Image Extensions also removed (requires paid HEVC).

 8) If you have any other problems during VP9 installation, goto point 1 again or try using older versions of files, install only this: